czernous/persian-hugo/exampleSite/content/post/what-is-meant-by-copywriting-the-ins-and-outs.md

 ### Good vocabulary

-Luckily I was a language teacher before getting into this career.
+Luckily I was a language teacher before copywriting.
 So my vocabulary wasn't too bad, to begin with.
 But if you feel this isn’t your strong suit, you can improve your vocabulary by reading books which leads to my next point.

 ### Reading

 Let's face it, to be a better writer you need to read.
-Reading helps you see how to structure a piece of writing which is useful when creating your own content.
+Reading helps you when structuring written content which is useful when creating your own media.

 ### Curiosity

 I will be honest here.
 If you’re not a curious person, you might struggle in this field.
 You should want to dive deep into a topic not because it is expected from your client but because you want to.

 The thirst for knowledge should excite you.
-And guess what the more information you have.
-The more you have to play within your writing.
+And guess what?
+The more information you have.
+The more you have to play with.

 ## **How to find copywriter jobs?**

 As a freelancer when it comes to offering your services, there is always the question of should I niche down or not.
-From one perspective not niching down might allow you to take more work.
+From one perspective not niching down might allow you to take on more work.

 But the downside is having to compete with other copywriters that may be qualified and have more experience than you.